mzabani/codd/README.md

 Add this migration with `codd add` just like you did to the previous one and it will be added and applied.

 Before we finish this tutorial, some things you might want to do:
 - psql into your database and manually create a table there, without a migration.
-Then run `codd verify-checksums`.
+Then run `codd verify-schema`.
 - Run `dropdb codd_experiments` and then `codd up` to get a fresh database from the start.
 - Read all the knobs you can configure codd with in [CONFIGURATION.md](docs/CONFIGURATION.md).
 - Read [safety considerations](#safety-considerations).